flowb/TD-pipeOp/README.md

 ![image](https://hackmd.io/_uploads/BJnNejQx-l.png)

-Having to wrangle multiple connections at the top level gets a bit ugly and the process of managing the in and out pins is little cumbersome.
+Having to wrangle multiple connections at the top level gets a bit ugly and the process of managing the in and out pins is fairly cumbersome.

 ### The Fix: Trunking multiple connections into a single cable